TheJanusStream/symbios-avatar/README.md

 ## Rigging and dressing

-A meshed body is also a posable one. [`Rig`] roots the capsule graph into a hierarchy ordered parent-before-child — the order glTF and VRM want joints written in — and `rig::skin::bind` attaches a mesh to it.
+A meshed body is also a posable one. `Rig` roots the capsule graph into a hierarchy ordered parent-before-child — the order glTF wants joints written in — and `rig::skin::bind` attaches a mesh to it.
 Weights are derived analytically rather than solved for, because the same code generated both the skeleton and the surface, then smoothed across the surface so a torso does not